Top Paris activities

 Read more

-Pont Saint-Michel (Pass By)
+Pont Saint-Michel (pass by)

 Pont Saint-Michel has been built at the request of Napoleon III, hence the two imperial Ns on its pillars.
 To the right, it leads to the Latin Quarter, so called because students at the University of Paris there spoke Latin until the 19th century.